 - Flood water is dirty and murky, covering obstacles and dangers like storm drains

-During winter, ice and snow on rivers, floodplains and meadows can look tempting, but it's very dangerous.
-Snow hides dips and ditches, and ice is rarely thick enough to walk across.
-Don’t risk falling in, stay away from the edge of the ice.
+During winter, ice and snow on rivers, floodplains and meadows is dangerous.
+Snow hides dips and ditches, and ice is not thick enough to walk across.
+Floods, snow and ice can also hide the edges of deep, cold water.

 Crucial: Cold and wet?
-You may feel fine, but still need to get warm and dry as soon as possible, especially if you are ill, hungry, thirsty, tired, or have been drinking or taking drugs.
-Resting where you are is very risky, especially if you are still beside the river - water levels can rise quickly at any time of year.
+You may feel fine, but still need to get warm and dry as soon as possible.
+If you are ill, hungry, thirsty, tired, or have been drinking or taking drugs, there is more risk.
+Never rest where you are, even for a moment - get to somewhere safe and warm where you will be looked after.
+In an emergency (for example, if someone is unconscious) call 999.

 Cold weather, wet clothes and water (even shallow water) can kill.
 Exposure, hypothermia, drowning and accidents claim lives every year.
 Symptoms of hypothermia include violent shivering, clumsiness, falling over, slurring your speech and becoming angry or irrational.

 Cold weather, snow, water levels and floods can all quickly get worse.
-If you need to travel, it helps to take a charged mobile phone and have an emergency plan.
+If you need to travel, take a charged mobile phone and have an emergency plan.
 And always make sure you look out for all your friends.